dd9jn/rfc4880bis/crypto-refresh.md

 See {{reserved-notes}} for notes on Elgamal Encrypt or Sign (20), and X9.42 (21).
 Implementations MAY implement any other algorithm.

-Note that an implementation conforming to the previous version of this standard ({{RFC4880}}) have only DSA (17) and Elgamal (16) as its MUST-implement algorithms.
+Note that an implementation conforming to the previous version of this standard ({{RFC4880}}) has only DSA (17) and Elgamal (16) as its MUST-implement algorithms.

 A compatible specification of ECDSA is given in {{RFC6090}} as "KT-I Signatures" and in {{SEC1}}; ECDH is defined in {{ecdh}} of this document.

 ## ECC Curves for OpenPGP {#ec-curves}

-The parameter curve OID is an array of octets that define a named curve.
+The parameter curve OID is an array of octets that defines a named curve.

 The table below specifies the exact sequence of octets for each named curve referenced in this document.
 It also specifies which public key algorithms the curve can be used with, as well as the size of expected elements in octets: